The Home Depot

 Outcomes & Impact

 The system now supports over $24B in annual sales and fundamentally changed how selling works in stores.
-Workflows became faster and easier to navigate, reducing task time by ~40% and significantly reducing training time for new associates.
-Over a dozen legacy systems were replaced with a single platform, allowing associates to sell across channels in one place.
+Workflows became faster and easier to navigate, reducing task time by 45% and significantly reducing training time for new associates.
+We replaced a fragmented collection of legacy systems with a single platform, allowing associates to sell across channels in one place.
+The platform scaled from a small pilot to all 2,000+ stores, supporting new initiatives without needing to be re-architected.

 The system now supports over $24B in annual sales and fundamentally changed how selling works in stores.
-Workflows became faster and easier to navigate, reducing task time by ~40% and significantly reducing training time for new associates.
-Over a dozen legacy systems were replaced with a single platform, allowing associates to sell across channels in one place.
+Workflows became faster and easier to navigate, reducing task time by 45% and significantly reducing training time for new associates.
+We replaced a fragmented collection of legacy systems with a single platform, allowing associates to sell across channels in one place.
+The platform scaled from a small pilot to all 2,000+ stores, supporting new initiatives without needing to be re-architected.